- Fragile X

 - Support the NFXF

-Also contact a parent and family support group, called our LINKS Support Network for the group nearest you.
+Also contact your nearest family support group, called the NFXF Community Support Network.
 Though you may feel alone at this time, it is important to know that many have come before you and are eager to help.

-Our handbook “Fragile X-associated Disorders (FXD): A Handbook for Families, Health Care Providers, Counselors, and Educators” is available to you at no cost, by contacting us via phone, email or download it now.
+Our handbook “Fragile X-associated Disorders (FXD): A Handbook for Families, Health Care Providers, Counselors, and Educators” is available to you via download.